Persian cultural age

 Illustrations

-Schema FMC00.557 depicts the location of Turan in more recent times.
+Schema FMC00.557: positions the location of Turan in more recent times.
 The Turanian empire is described by Rudolf Steiner as the great opponent of the Persian empire in the second Persian cultural age, some 5000 to 7000 years ago.
-Nevertheless the below still appears correct from geographic indications in his lectures ("Turan to the North, towards Siberia", see 10910-09-01-GA123). as these locations (like Egypt or Persia/Iran) are stable across millenia.
+Nevertheless the below still appears correct from geographic indications in his lectures ("Turan to the North, towards Siberia", see 1910-09-01-GA123) as these locations (like Egypt or Persia/Iran) are stable across millenia.

 Schema FMC00.453 is a summary of an early (undated) lecture by Rudolf Steiner in 1904, where he describes the plan of the initiates of the White Lodge and the resulting waves of migrations in the Current Postatlantean epoch, missions whereby initiatives mixed with the local populations to establish cultural centers.
 They can be seen as the "inplanting of the branches" of the current human race as a mixture of these various populations into a soil consisting of intermingling remnant populations of earlier human races of the Hyperborean, Lemurian and Atlantean epochs.